Digital Platforms

 By redesigning platform incentives, my research provides actionable insights for policymakers and platform operators.
 Key findings include:

-- Introducing economic costs for misinformation production reduces its prevalence.
+- Introducing economic costs for the production of false ads reduces its prevalence.

 - Transparent mechanisms like escrow-based truth warrants enhance accountability while preserving free speech.

-- Platforms benefit economically from reduced misinformation as user trust and engagement improve.
+- Platforms benefit economically from reductions in ads claims as user trust and engagement improve.

-Generative artificial intelligence and ‘agentic’ sellers are already supporting advertisers in online marketplaces like Amazon and eBay.
+Generative artificial intelligence and agentic AI sellers are already supporting advertisers in online marketplaces like Amazon and eBay.
 It is extremely important to develop economic models of their benefits as well as a risk assessment of the potential harms, in light of the risks from deploying GenAI in consumer-facing applications.